 Genesis Healthcare Settles Federal Investigation for $52.7 Million

-Posted on behalf of The Bell Law Firm, PLLC on Aug 03, 2016 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Aug 03, 2016 in Nursing Home Injury or Death

 Genesis Healthcare, the largest long-term care provider in the country, has agreed to settle four U.S. Department of Justice investigations for a total of $52.7 million.

 Genesis was under investigation for violations of federal and state laws on health care fraud and abuse at several facilities from 2005 to 2013.
 Some of those violations included having inadequate staff at long-term care facilities.

 The long-term care provider also faced allegations of improperly billing the government for hospice services and violations of Medicare rules on physical therapy.

 Genesis plans to pay the settlement over five years.
 The company had set aside $39.1 for a settlement and it will record $13.6 million in loss contingency expense in the second quarter of the year to cover the rest of the settlement.